9. Assessment of intima media thickness (IMT)

 9.10 How do you calculate the vascular age of a patient?

 The vessel age is calculated using measurements of the intima media thickness of the carotid artery using epidemiologic data.
 A patient that has a vascular age, which is higher than the chronological age, is at „increased risk“ for cardiovascular events.
 There are numerous calculators that calculate the vascular age.
-Some also use other known risk factors for the calculation.
+Some also use other established risk factors for the calculation.
 Numerous ultrasound scanners already incorporate vascular age calculation into their measurement programs.
 In essence vascular age is another way to represent cardiovascular risk.
 While such calculations might help to communicate “risk” to the patient, vascular age has not been widely adopted in clinical practice and vascular age has generally not been endorsed by the international societies.